neffercarrillo/security-plus/notes/README.md

 ### Trusted Operating Systems (TOS)

 - Trusted Operating Systems (TOS) provides a secure computer environment that rely on mandatory access control
-- integrity-178B posix-baed operating system
+- integrity-178B posix-based operating system
 - evaluation assurance level (EAL) 6
 - common criteria standard
 - eal 1 to eal 7
-- mandatory access control (MAC) acess permissions are determiend by a policy defined by the sys admin and enfoced by the OS
+- mandatory access control (MAC) access permissions are determined by a policy defined by the sys admin and enforced by the OS
 - SELinux set of controls installed on top another linux distro (EAL 4+)
 - Trusted Solaris uses MAC
 - enhances security using microkernels. this minimizes the attack surface.
-- winodws 7+ eal 4 and eal 4+
+- Windows 7+ eal 4 and eal 4+
 - eal 4 the OS was carefully designed, tested and reviewed offering good security assurance

 ### Updates and Patches